Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 You can found test files in GitHub (https://github.com/Valdes-Tresanco-MS/gmx_MMPBSA)

 #### Parallel (MPI) version

-This version is installed with Amber during the parallel install.
-The python package mpi4py is included with the MMPBSA.py source code and must be successfully installed in order to run the MPI version of MMPBSA.py.
-It is run in the same way that the serial version is above, except MPI directions must be given on the command line as well.
-Note, if mpi4py does not install correctly, you must install it yourself in order to use MMPBSA.py.MPI.
+Unlike MMPBSA.py gmx_MMPBSA installs as a separate package from the Amber installation.
+When installing Amber with mpi a version of MMPBSA.py (MMPBSA.py.MPI) is installed as well.
+Since we cannot detect if Amber was installed one way or another, we simply decided to adapt the gmx_MMPBSA executable to use an argument.
+That is, gmx_MMPBSA is a single script that executes the serial version or the version in parallel with mpi depending on whether the user defines the "mpi" or "MPI" argument.
+In principle, both the serial and parallel versions should work correctly when Amber is installed normally.
+In order for it to actually run in parallel you must make sure that AmberTools was installed in parallel.

+The parallel version, like MMPBSA.py.MPI requires the mpi4py module.
+If you did the parallel installation of Amber it should have installed.
+In any case I could install it in the following way:

+    `amber.python -m pip install mpi4py`

 One note: at a certain level, running RISM in parallel may actually hurt performance, since previous solutions are used as an initial guess for the next frame, hastening convergence.
 Running in parallel loses this advantage.
 Also, due to the overhead involved in which each thread is required to load every topology file when calculating energies, parallel scaling will begin to fall off as the number of threads reaches the number of frames.
 A usage example is shown below:

     `mpirun -np 2 gmx_MMPBSA MPI -O -i mmpbsa.in -cs com_md.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc`

 or

     `mpirun -np 2 gmx_MMPBSA mpi -O -i mmpbsa.in -cs com_md.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc`

 ### The input file
 As gmx_MMPBSA is based on [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h), it uses an input file containing